Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

     * A rush order fee setting
     * Does support material even do an
 * Add upload images for categories and products (mapped to new dirs)
+* Set file size and uploaded file types in admin.
+* In materials, you should be able to pick a special filaments as well.

 Features:
 * Update for SEO